 This page is continued from Property:

-1. Land and anything growing on, attached to, or erected on it, excluding anything that may be severed without injury to the land. * Real property can be either corporeal (soil and buildings) or incorporeal (easements). – aka realty; real estate.
+real property – land and anything growing on, attached to, or erected on it, excluding anything that may be severed without injury to the land. — aka realty; real estate.

 Like this website?

 Disclaimer: Wild Willpower does not condone the actions of Maximilian Robespierre, however the above quote is excellent!

 This website is being broadcast for First Amendment purposes courtesy of